Updated: 1 October 2024

 The Milky Way

-A glowing band of light crossing the sky is especially noticeable during the winter months,
+A glowing band of light crossing the sky is especially noticeable during the winter months, but it

 It is rewarding to scan along this band with a pair of binoculars, looking for star clusters and emission nebulae.
 Dust lanes along the plane of the Milky Way appear to split it in two in some parts of the sky.
 One of these lanes can be easily seen, starting near Alpha Centauri and heading towards Antares.